FlorianRappl/kras/docs/manage-api.md

 ### GET /data/message/:id

-A detailled view on the specific websocket message.
+A detailed view on the specific websocket message.

 ### GET /data/error/:id

-A detailled view on the specific errored request.
+A detailed view on the specific failed request.

 ### GET /file/:name